activities

 3. Enter a project Name, Location, and Description.

-4. Choose the Compatibility.
-Windows is selected by default.
+4. Select the Compatibility, where Windows is selected by default.

 3. Select the package version you want, then select Install.